ReportsVena vs Aleph

 Aleph's architecture inserts a central data, semantic and calculation layer between source systems and spreadsheets.
 Finance teams continue modeling in Excel or Google Sheets, but those spreadsheets are no longer the system of record.
 Aleph becomes the single source of truth, handling data ingestion, transformation, governance and AI-driven analysis behind the scenes.

 What sets Aleph apart is speed.
 The platform connects to source systems through 150+ no-code connectors, delivers live data to spreadsheets through bi-directional sync and enables finance teams to go from signed contract to first report in hours or days rather than weeks or months.
-Customer references consistently cite this as the primary differentiator.

 Aleph's AI is designed around observability.
 Finance teams can see, verify and trust what the AI is doing rather than receiving opaque outputs.
 This transparency is critical in a domain where one wrong number has real consequences.

-Architecture & Excel Philosophy
+Architecture & Spreadsheet Philosophy

 Vena treats Excel as the modeling and input layer backed by a proper OLAP database.
 CubeFLEX provides defined dimensions, hierarchies and data cubes.
 Finance teams work in governed Excel templates that connect to this dimensional model.
 Inputs flow through structured workflows with approval chains and audit trails.